FutureAdLabs/fsm/README.md

 - *onEnter*
 - *onExit*

 The *animations* function is used for determining which animations will play in that state.
-The update.stream function is thennable, allowing you to chain animations if you please.
-An onAnimationEvent is pushed to cyan's eventBus automatically after every animation has concluded, which may or may not be caught with an appropriate trigger.
+The update.stream function is a promise, allowing you to chain animations in sequence if you please.
+An onAnimationEvent is pushed to cyan's eventBus automatically after every animation has concluded, which can be caught with an appropriate trigger.

 The *onEnter* function is used to "set-up" the scene for the next state and ensure that code can be run before the animations even occur.
 Examples of how this could be useful include, adding a node that you want to animate in the state, or adding a component to a node (in reality, adding a nodeId to the systems object) so that the user can interact with that node and trigger a state change.

-The *onExit* function is used for clearing up unwanted ... stuff; nodes, components, clearing Timeouts etc. It is fired whenever you exit the attached state.
+The *onExit* function is used for clearing up unwanted ... stuff; nodes, components, clearing Timeouts etc. It is fired whenever you exit the current state.

 ## API